ibm-granite/granite-3.0-language-models/README.md

 All Granite Code Models are distributed under [Apache 2.0](./LICENSE) license.

 ## Would you like to provide feedback?
-Please let us know your comments about our family of code models by visiting our [collection](https://huggingface.co/collections/ibm-granite/granite-code-models-6624c5cec322e4c148c8b330).
+Please let us know your comments about our family of language models by visiting our [collection](https://huggingface.co/collections/ibm-granite/granite-30-language-models-66fdb59bbb54785c3512114f).
 Select the repository of the model you would like to provide feedback about.
 Then, go to *Community* tab, and click on *New discussion*.
 Alternatively, you can also post any questions/comments on our [github discussions page](https://github.com/orgs/ibm-granite/discussions).